Treating sources with respect

 - the big news organisations are unlikely to chase after a blogger or someone posting on Facebook or Twitter because it’s probably not worth it.

-But that means that those who attribute content to “being discussed on social media” have the extra burden of checking where that source got its source material from and how far down the information food chain attribution applies.
+But that means that those who attribute content to “being discussed on social media” have the extra burden of checking where the original source material came from, and how far down the information food chain attribution applies.

-So, in conclusion it’s far better to simply refer to sources, use extremely limited material in that reference, provide a link to the original material, and use as many qualifying words as you can without it looking silly – such as ‘according to’, ‘claims that’, ‘is reporting that’ etc.
+So, in conclusion, it’s far better to simply a) refer to sources, b) use extremely limited material in that reference, c) provide a link to the original material, and d) use as many qualifying words as you can without it looking silly – such as ‘according to’, ‘claims that’, ‘is reporting that’ etc.

-Always try to make the story your own by finding your own sources – or interview those referred to in the original piece in order to find new angles on which to build your piece.
+Always try to make the story your own by finding your own sources revealing unknown facts – or interview those referred to in the original piece in order to find new angles on which to build your piece.

 Most media organisations have the two independent sources rule.
 Even then, they will provide attribution to be on the safe side.